 Is D083 compatible with our existing bra cup molding machines?

-Yes, D083 is designed as a "drop-in" replacement for standard fabrics.
+Yes, D083 is designed as a drop-in replacement for standard fabrics.
 It does not require special machinery.
 However, we recommend a short test run to fine-tune the time and pressure settings.
-This will help you take full advantage of the material's superior properties.

-Besides temperature, what is the most critical factor for quality molding?
+Besides temperature, what is the most important factor for quality molding?

 Written by Forall Lab